kemitchell/pre-manda-nda/nda.md

 ## Purpose of No Solicitation

-Each party acknowledges that [No Solicitation](#no-solicitation) provides each party with a protection against misuse of _Confidential Information_ that couldn't be accomplished in any less restrictive way.
+Each party acknowledges that [No Targeted Solicitation](#no-solicitation) provides each party with a protection against misuse of _Confidential Information_ that couldn't be accomplished in any less restrictive way.

 # No Exclusivity
 Neither party shall, directly or through others, enter into any oral or written agreement, arrangement, or understanding, or take part in discussions reasonably expected to produce one, regarding the engagement of a debt or equity financing source: